 Section 6.
-Vice-President.
-The Vice-President of the Corporation shall be a member of the Academy Board.
-In the absence of the President or in the event of the President's death, inability or refusal to act, the Vice-President shall perform the duties of President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
-The Vice-President shall perform such other duties as from time to time may be assigned to the Vice-President by the President or by the Academy Board.
+Vice President.
+The Vice President shall be a member of the Board of Directors.
+In the absence of the President or in the event of the President's death, inability or refusal to act, the Vice President shall perform the duties of the President, and when so acting, shall have all the powers and be subject to all the restrictions upon the President.
+The Vice President shall perform such other duties as from time to time may be assigned to the Vice President by the President or by the Board of Directors.

-Section 7.
-Secretary.
-The Secretary of the Corporation shall be a member of the Academy Board.
-The Secretary shall: (a) keep the minutes of the Academy Board meetings in one or more books provided for that purpose; (b) see that all notices, including those notices required under the Open Meetings Act, are duly given in accordance with the provisions of these Bylaws or as required by law; (c) be custodian of the corporate records and of the seal of the Corporation and see that the seal of the Corporation is affixed to all authorized documents; (d) keep a register of the post office address of each Director; and (e) perform all duties incident to the office of Secretary and other duties assigned by the President or the Academy Board.
+Secretary shall: (a) keep the minutes of the Board of Directors meeting in one or more books provided for that purpose; (b) see that all notices, including those notices required under the Open Meetings Act, are duly given in accordance with the provisions of these Bylaws or as required by law; (c) be custodian of the corporate records and of the seal of the Corporation and see that the seal of the Corporation is affixed to all authorized documents; (d) keep a register of the post office address of each Director, and (e) perform all duties incident to the office of Secretary and other duties assigned by the President of the Board.

 Section 8.
 Treasurer.
-The Treasurer of the Corporation shall be a member of the Academy Board.
-The Treasurer shall: (a) have charge and custody of and be responsible for all funds and securities of the Corporation; (b) keep accurate books and records of corporate receipts and disbursements; (c) deposit all moneys and securities received by the Corporation in such banks, trust companies or other depositories as shall be selected by the Academy Board; (d) complete all required corporate filings; (e) assure that the responsibilities of the fiscal agent of the Corporation are properly carried out; and (f) in general perform all of the duties incident to the office of Treasurer and such other duties as from time to time may be assigned by the President or by the Academy Board.
+The Treasurer of the Corporation shall be a member of the Board of Directors.
+The Treasurer shall: (a) have charge and custody of and be responsible for all funds and securities of the school; (b) keep accurate books and records of corporate receipts and disbursements; (c) deposit all moneys and securities received by the Corporation in such banks, trust companies or other depositories as shall be selected by the Board; (d) complete all required corporate filings; (e) assure that the responsibilities of the fiscal agent of the Corporation are properly carried out; and (f) in general perform all of the duties incident to the office of Treasurer and such other duties as from time to time may be assigned by the President or by the Board of Directors.

 Section 9.
 Assistants and Acting Officers.
-The Assistants to the officers, if any, selected by the Academy Board, shall perform such duties and have such authority as shall from time to time be delegated or assigned to them by the Secretary or Treasurer or by the Academy Board.
-The Academy Board shall have the power to appoint any person to perform the duties of an officer whenever for any reason it is impractical for such officer to act personally.
-Such acting officer so appointed shall have the powers of and be subject to all the restrictions upon the officer to whose office the acting officer is so appointed except as the Academy Board may by resolution otherwise determine.
+The Assistants to the officers, if any, selected by the Board of Directors, shall perform such duties and have such authority as shall from time to time be delegated or assigned to them by the Secretary, Treasurer, or President, or by the Board of Directors.
+The Board of Directors shall have them power to appoint any person to perform the duties of an officer whenever for any reason it is impractical for such officer to act personally.
+Such acting officer so appointed shall have the powers of and be subject to all the restrictions upon the officer to whose office the acting officer is so appointed except as the Board of Directors may by resolution otherwise determine.

 Section 10.
 Salaries.
-Officers of the Academy Board, as Directors of the Corporation, shall not be compensated for their services.
-By resolution of the Academy Board, Directors and officers of the Corporation may be reimbursed for reasonable expenses incident to their duties.
+Officers of the Board of Directors may not be compensated for their services.
+They may, however, be reimbursed for traveling and other expenses.

 Section 11.
-Filling More Than One Office.
-Subject to the statute concerning the Incompatible Public Offices, Act No. 566 of the Public Acts of 1978, being Sections 15.181 to 15.185 of the Michigan Compiled Laws, any two offices of the Corporation except those of President and Vice-President may be held by the same person, but no officer shall execute, acknowledge or verify any instrument in more than one capacity.
+Filling More than One Office.
+Subject to the statute concerning the Incompatible Public Offices, Act No. 566 of the Public Acts of 1978, being Sections 15.181 to 15.185 of the Michigan Compiled Laws any two offices of the Corporation except those of President and Vice President may be held by the same person, but no officer shall execute, acknowledge or verify any instrument in more than one capacity.

-CONTRACTS, LOANS, CHECKS AND DEPOSITS; SPECIAL CORPORATE ACTS
+ARTICLE VI CONTRACTS, LOANS, CHECKS AND DEPOSITS; SPECIAL CORPORATE ACTS